anoopgarlapati/ws1-access-apis/docs/authentication.md

 ## 1. Register API access

 Before accessing the API you need to have a valid API access token.
-In order to obtain the access token, you first need to create a service client in Workspace ONE Access.
+In order to obtain the access token, you first need to create a service client in Omnissa Access.

-* In the Workspace ONE Access admin console, go to `Settings` -> `OAuth 2.0 Management`.
+* In the Omnissa Access admin console, go to `Settings` -> `OAuth 2.0 Management`.
 * Click on the `Clients` menu and click `Add Client`.
 * Select `Service Client Token` as the Access type.
 * Enter a client ID, select `Admin` scope and select appropriate Admin Roles required for accessing the APIs.
 To be able to execute all APIs, select `Super Admin` role.